ZoopEcoEvo/parasitized_tonsa_limits/Output/Reports/report.md

 systems, we wanted to test the hypothesis that infestation by bopyrid isopod larvae would reduce thermal limits in *Acartia tonsa*.

+![Example of mature female A. tonsa individual bearing a bopyrid isopod larva.](images/IMG_1347.jpeg)

 # Methods

 After collection, *Acartia tonsa* individuals were sorted from the bulk